WYPM3/AutoSketchML/README.md

 The way the system can detect what pin is activated is through a hardcoded system where if a pin is activated then the database will recieve that package and process it through a Boolean hierarchy where the components given by the Super Starter Kit for the UNO R3 project are given a specific pin to occupy.
 If the request of the user exceeds the quantity of pins on the hub board then the AI Agent systematically includes the method for setting up a breadboard in the auto-generated instructions.

+In Order to setup your PHPMyAdmin server, you must download both XAMPP or any other server hosting platform and PHPMyAdmin. local/host databases are free for any users that want to use it for home use but online comes with more data security risks so be careful.

 Instructions for LCD and button setup:

 Power & Contrast: